tchapgouv/tchap-desktop/README.md

 - Live testing with tchap-web (symbolic link doesnt work)

-- Go to the frontend folder and find  the webapp folder
+- Go to the frontend folder

-- If it doesnt exist you need to run first
 ```
-CONFIG=dev ./scripts/tchap/package-tchap.sh
+yarn install
+yarn start
 ```

-- copy the generated content into `./src`

-- Then come back to tchap-desktop
+- Go back to your tauri app and run

 ```
 cargo tauri dev

 ```

+- It will automatically use your frontend configure on the url in the `tauri.conf.json` file.
+So modify the `build: devUrl` to match your dev frontend

 ## Dev using a specific web archive version

 - you can change in `package.json` the version of tchap-web that you want to use in `tchapConfig.tchap-web_version` and `tchapConfig.tchap-web_version`.